technix/atrament-core/README.md

 Parameters:
 - path: path to Ink file
 - file: Ink file name
+- gameID: optional.
+If provided, Atrament will use given ID for save management.
+Otherwise, it will be generated based on path and filename.

 Event: `'game/init', { pathToInkFile: path, inkFile: file }`